sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ## Planned future API changes

+This section is all about stuff that won't cause problems *now*, but *will* break in a future release if not updated.
+Most of these are planned removals of, or changes to, API features deprecated long ago.

+We suggest reviewing these upcoming changes, and updating your own modules if they still use anything listed here, as soon as possible.
+Updating modules published to PyPI should take priority, especially modules written for Sopel 6 that are not future-proofed by capping Sopel's version in their requirements.

+If you use third-party modules that have not been updated, we encourage you to inform the author(s) politely that they need to update.
+Or better yet, submit a pull request or patch yourself!

 ### Removal of `bot.privileges`

 Sopel 7.x will be the last release series to support the `bot.privileges` data